wimrijnders/V3DLib/Doc/BuildInstructions.md

 The building of the `Mesa` code is part of the makefile.
 This build step is the reason that the very first build takes a significantly longer time.

+## Basic Build Instructions

+This demonstrates the build commands by example.
+The flags `GPU` and `DEBUG` are explained below.

+    > make help                     # Overview of specific build commands
+    > make                          # same

+    > make QPU=1 DEBUG=1 all        # Builds all examples in debug mode with GPU hardware support
+    > sudo ./obj/qpu-debug/bin/GCD  # Run an example made with previous step. sudo required for `vc4`

+    > make QPU=1 GCD                # Builds example `GCD` in release mode with GPU hardware support.
+    > sudo ./obj-qpu/bin/GCD        # Run the example made with previous step. sudo required for `vc4`.

+    > make QPU=1 DEBUG=1 test       # Run all tests, debug mode required

+    > make QPU=1 DEBUG=1 make_test  # Same as previous, in two steps.
+Sometimes useful
+    > ./obj/qpu-debug/bin/runTests

+    > make clean                    # Remove all binaries and intermediate files.
+                                    # This does *not* clean up external libraries.

+The following scripts are also of importance:

+    > script/install.sh            # Clone, update and rebuild external libraries
+                                   # Run this on first build or when an external library changes

+    > script/gen.sh                # Redo the file dependencies within the projects
+                                   # Run this when source files are added or removed

 ## Run Modes